Our love-hate relationship with air travel

 But the adventure is not always one I would choose to repeat.

 There was that trip to Somalia, back in the days of "Black Hawk Down."
 The country was in chaos, the population starving and warlords stealing food supplies.
 I hitched a ride aboard a Canadian military C-130.
 There were no civilian flights.
 To leave the country, my colleague Gayle Young and I spent hours running from one airplane to another, asking the pilots of we could have a lift to Nairobi.
 At long last, the pilot of a tiny South African plane working for an aid organization said, "Sure, come along!"
 When he saw we had luggage, he shook his head.
 The plane was already overweight.
-But he took us anyway, making a mysterious, unscheduled stop along the way.
-We never asked.
+But they took us anyway.
+The next day, flying from Nairobi to Cairo, the strange doings continued.
+Our plane made a mysterious, unscheduled stop in Sudan, where another brutal war was raging.
+The crew offered no explanation.

 But perhaps my most memorable flight was in the US, in Atlanta.
 As my Delta flight took off and we immediately heard a small explosion.
 All of us on board became very serious and quiet.
 The plane started listing.
 I waited for the pilot to announce, as in "Airplane," the movie, that there was no reason to panic, so we could all panic.
 I looked out the window and saw a dark stream coming out of the wing.
 We were flying at 4,000 feet, the pilot later told us, dumping fuel in preparation for an emergency landing.
 Turns out a tire had blown on takeoff, sending chunks of rubber into one of the engines.
 We were flying with a missing tire and a broken engine!